hmans/rbfu/README.md

 This will modify your current environment with all the paths and variables required for the selected version of Ruby to be used.
 Yay!

+### History

+Yo dawg, this stuff is so fresh, it doesn't even have a version number yet.
+Hang in there!

 ### License